-Payday lending in its most common form is illegal in Georgia.
-Payday lending is the practice of using a post-dated check or electronic checking account information as collateral for a short-term loan.
+Payday lending is illegal in Georgia.
+O.C.G.A. § 16-17-2.
 A typical payday loan involves the taking of a check and holding it for a few days or weeks (until “payday”), then depositing it or requiring repayment of the loan of $100 to $500 plus a fee or interest.

-If you believe that a lender has violated the Truth in Lending Act, file a complaint with the Federal Trade Commission (FTC).
+If you believe that a lender has violated the Truth in Lending Act, file a complaint with the Federal Trade Commission. (links offsite)

 For a more comprehensive discussion of the payday lending prohibition, please review the relevant portion of the Consumer Ed website provided by the Georgia Department of Law’s Consumer Protection Unit at http://consumer.georgia.gov/consumer-topics/payday-loans. (links offsite)